 Planning and assembling a Christmas charcuterie board is so much easier than you might think!
 Platters, like this fall charcuterie board, are all about presentation, but that doesn’t mean you can’t take shortcuts.
-I love adding in homemade aspects like cranberry salsa and baked brie with honey, but you can also use a ton of store-bought ingredients and decor items too!

 This Christmas-themed charcuterie board can be as festive as you make it.
 No matter what, it’ll be a wonderful introduction to the delicious Christmas dinner menu or holiday dinner party you’ve got planned.
 This easy-to-follow guide lays it all out for you and soon you’ll be wanting to make a charcuterie board for every occasion!